 When/where do trainees sit the UKITE exam?

 UKITE sittings for each training programme are scheduled during the UKITE period.
 Please see the UKITE 2022 Schedule for more information.
 Trainees usually sit UKITE in an exam centre with access to computers, organised by the TPD.

-However, we expect that in 2020 many candidates will take the examination remotely due to COVID-19 restrictions and this may be the case again in 2021.
+However, in 2020 many candidates sat the examination remotely due to COVID-19 restrictions and this may be the case again in 2021.
 Candidates should ensure that that have regsitered for the examination, have received email communication regarding their sitting and that they have internet access for their attempt well before their intended sitting.

 Are trainees monitored during the exam?

 If trainees take the examination in a group setting they would ordinarily be monitored by an invigialtor.
 All local arrangements are determined by the TPD.

 Can trainees sit UKITE from home/a non-invigilated venue?